gabrielkoo/openvpn-configs-for-ai-services/README.md

 This repository provides sample OpenVPN configuration files designed to facilitate access to AI services such as **Apple Intelligence**, **Google Gemini/NotebookLM**and **OpenAI** from *regions where these services are not restricted*, with OpenVPN configuration profiles utilizing Include Tunneling.
 These configuration files can help users securely connect and access AI resources through **split tunneling**.

+See also: <https://github.com/gabrielkoo/wireguard-configs-for-ai-services> if you are using OpenVPN instead.

 ## Why Bother Use Include Tunneling?

 You may have wondered - *I could have just used a normal OpenVPN config profile!*